rohit-lunavara/Duck-Shooter/README.md

 # Duck-Shooter
-An iPad game where you shoot ducks.
-Works on macOS 10.15+.
+A game where you shoot ducks built using SpriteKit.

+Supports iPad (4:3 aspect ratio) and macOS (10.15+).